 What are my choices for birth after caesarean?

 If you have had one or more caesarean births, you may be thinking about how to give birth next time.
-Whether you have a vaginal birth or a caesarean delivery in a future pregnancy, either way is safe with different risks and benefits.
+Whether you have a vaginal or caesarean birth in a future pregnancy, either way is safe with different risks and benefits.
 Overall, both are safe choices with only very small risks.

 In considering your care, your midwife or doctor will ask you about your medical history and about your previous pregnancies.
 They will want to know about: